 Before your application or client can connect to your RDS instance, you must configure an SSL certificate on your application or client after you enable SSL encryption.
 In this section, MySQL Workbench is used as an example.
 If you are using other applications or clients, see the related instructions.

 - Choose .

-- Enable Use SSL and import the SSL CA certificate files.
+- Enable Use SSL and import the required SSL certificate file.

-Renew the validity period of the SSL CA certificate
+Update the validity period of an SSL CA certificate

 - Update Validity causes the RDS instance to restart.
 Proceed with caution.